Unit testing of software applications is done during the development (coding) of an application.

 Myths by their very nature are false assumptions.
 These assumptions lead to a vicious cycle as follows -

-Unit testing increase the speed of development.
+Truth is Unit testing increase the speed of development.

 Programmers think that integration testing will catch all errors and do not unit test.
 Once units are integrated, very simple errors which could have very easily found and fixed in unit tested take very long time to be traced and fixed.

-Unit Testing benefits
+Unit Testing Benefits and Advantage

 - Developers looking to learn what functionality is provided by a unit and how to use it can look at the unit tests to gain a basic understanding of the unit API.